nsgrantham/ggbraid/README.md

 <img src="man/figures/README-geom-ribbon-without-fill-1.png" width="100%" />

-Now what if we filled the area between the two lines with two different colors?
-One color when the solid line is *above* the dashed line, and a different color when the solid line is *below* the dashed line.
+Can we fill the area between the two lines with two different colors?
+One color when the solid line is *above* the dashed line, and a different color when the solid line is *below* the dashed line?

 That shouldn’t be hard.
 Let’s map `a < b` to the `fill` aesthetic in `geom_ribbon()` and…